IJMacD/dms/Readme.md

-If you have a container that you expect regular logging output from, and long periods of no output are unexpected; then this container can restart containers that have been silent for longer than a predetrmined time.
+If you have a container that you expect regular logging output from, and long periods of no output are unexpected; then this container can restart containers that have been silent for longer than a predetermined time.

 ## Usage

-    docker run -d --rm -v /var/run/docker.sock:/var/run/docker.sock ijmacd/dms <monitored_container>
+    docker run -d --rm -v /var/run/docker.sock:/var/run/docker.sock ijmacd/dms <monitored_container> [<timeout>] [<interval>]

+`<monitored_container>` is the name of the container you want monitored.
+`<timeout>` is the period of silence before the container is restarted.
+This is optional and uses the relative format from the linux `date` command.
+It defaults to `'-1hour'`
+`<interval>` is also optional and is the monitoring interval in seconds.
+This defaults to `'60'` seconds.

 ## Inception